Helperbird/website/src/pages/help/manage-my-helperbird-pro-subscription.md

 url: help/manage-my-helperbird-pro-subscription/
 ---

+## Key Points

+**Subscription Management**: Easily manage your Helperbird Pro subscription via the Helperbird Manage Page.

+**Secure Login Process**: Enter your email and use the verification code sent to you for secure access.

+**Easy Dashboard Navigation**: Once logged in, the dashboard provides clear options to manage your subscription.

+**Cancellation Steps**: Follow simple steps to cancel your Helperbird Pro subscription if needed.

+**Support Available**: Helperbird support team is ready to assist with any issues or questions.

+## Overview

+Manage your Helperbird Pro subscription efficiently by accessing your account on the Helperbird Manage Page.
+This guide provides straightforward steps for both managing and canceling your subscription, ensuring you have control over your Helperbird experience.

-## How to manage my Helperbird Pro subscription
+## How to Manage My Helperbird Pro Subscription

-**Step 1:** Visit any page on the [Helperbird](https://helperbird.com/pro) website.

-**Step 2:** Click on the "Login" button in the top right corner.
+### Steps to Manage Subscription

+1. **Access Manage Page**: Visit the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).
-**Step 3:** Enter your email.
+2. **Login**: Click "Login" and enter your email.

-**Step 4:** We will send a code to your email.
-This code is valid for 10 minutes.

-**Step 5:** Enter the code in the box and click "Verify".
+3. **Email Verification**: Check your email for a verification code.
+4. **Enter Code**: Submit the code on the manage page.

-**Step 6:** You will be redirected to the Helperbird dashboard.
+5. **Dashboard Access**: You'll be directed to the Helperbird dashboard.

-**Step 7:** You will see your subscription details on the right side of the screen.
-There is two buttons, to cancel or update your subscription.
+6. **Manage Subscription**: Subscription details and management options are available on the dashboard.

-## How to cancel my Helperbird Pro subscription
+## How to Cancel My Helperbird Pro Subscription

-Firstly we are sad to see you go but here is how to cancel your subscription.

-**Step 1:** Visit any page on the [Helperbird](https://helperbird.com/pro) website.

-**Step 2:** Click on the "Login" button in the top right corner.

-**Step 3:** Enter your email.

-**Step 4:** We will send a code to your email.
-This code is valid for 10 minutes.
+### Steps to Cancel Subscription

+1. **Go to Manage Page**: Navigate to the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).
+2. **Login Procedure**: Click "Login" and provide your email.
-**Step 5:** Enter the code in the box and click "Verify".
+3. **Receive and Enter Code**: Obtain the code from your email and enter it.

-**Step 6:** You will be redirected to the Helperbird dashboard.
+4. **Dashboard Redirection**: You'll be taken to the Helperbird dashboard.

-**Step 7:** You will see your subscription details on the right side of the screen.

-**Step 8:** Click on the **Cancel subscription** button.

-**Step 9:** Thats it.
-Your subscription has now been cancelled.

-## Video Tutorial

-- Coming soon.
+5. **Cancel Subscription**: Find the "Cancel subscription" button in your subscription details.
+6. **Confirm Cancellation**: Click to confirm and complete the cancellation process.

-## Need more help?
+## Need More Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+For any difficulties or inquiries during the process, the Helperbird support team is available for assistance.